nithishakumar/Online-Shopping-Cart-Web-Service/README.md

 4. Edit existing parts in the cart (change the quantity and remarks provided for each item)
 5. Upload a Know Your Customer form (pdf file), view the uploaded file, and retrieve it later from the SQL database for customer verification

+The data access layer of the web service is split into two separate entity classes that handle transactional activities (adding/modifying/deleting parts from the cart, uploading a file) and non-transactional activities (viewing uploaded files, viewing the cart, fetching available parts) respectively.
+All transactions are rolled-back when an exception occurs.
+Exceptions that occur while rolling back transactions are also handled.

 The SQL stored procedure "DTPartsSelection" can be replaced by a less complex procedure that just fetches data from a single table.
 A sample for the same is provided.
 Properties of most tables used in SQL queries are also provided.
 This web service currently